the1lab/1lab/src/1Lab/Path.lagda.md

 </div>

-Since iterated equalities are used _a lot_ in homotopy type theory, we introduce a shorthand for 2D non-dependent paths.
+Since iterated paths are used _a lot_ in homotopy type theory, we introduce a shorthand for 2D non-dependent paths.
 A `Square`{.Agda} in a type is exactly what it says on the tin: a square.